 3) the prayers of intercession including members being called on at work and at home as well as those in the hospital.

 The end result would mean the renewing of the church with every member being active, and seeing themselves as ministers of the congregation.

-Gustav Nelson, a retired Presbyterian minister, is director of Project 21, Des Moines, Iowa.
+Gustav Nelson, a retired Presbyterian minister, is director of Project 21 in Des Moines, Iowa.